LllimaBeans/CS30-majorProject/proposal.md

 - Shop to sell the crustaceans to customers
 - Start screen with intructions
 - Customers with different order requests, 10 minimun, ideally 20+
+- Side menu in farm to select eggs from

 ## Nice To Have List
 - Motivation
-- One of the two
+- Many kinds of eggs
-    - Side menu in farm to select eggs from
-    - A popup when you click on a pool that displays which eggs you can use
 - Store to buy the different eggs
 - Currency, use it to buy eggs and get it from selling to customers
 - Growth hormones for crustaceans